 - Sun conure

-These types are colorful, bubbly, and friendly pets.
+These types are colorful, energetic, and friendly pets.
 However, they also have their own behaviors, needs, and issues.
-To make it easier to understand, we can break down these conures into types.
-You can have:
+To make it easier to understand, we can break down conures into two types:

 - Aratinga conures